 Field-hunting tip

-Look in oxidized zones of arsenic-rich base metal deposits country — that is the host setting where austinite typically forms.
+Look in oxidized zones of arsenic-rich base metal deposits country, the host setting where austinite typically forms.
 If you start seeing conichalcite, adamite, limonite in float, you are in the right ground.
 Field specimens usually show a acicular, radiating clusters, botryoidal, crusts habit, so train your eye for that shape before scanning the outcrop.